simcesplatform/simulation-tools/README.md

     - Contains message classes that can be used to handle messages in the simulation platform.
     - The timestamps for the message objects are generated automatically if the timestamp is not explicitly given.
     - The actual source for the message classes can be found in the folder `tools/message/` but the this file can be used to simplify import calls.
-    - Currently supported message types:
+    - Currently supported message types (more supported message types can be found from [domain-messages](https://git.ain.rd.tut.fi/procemplus/domain-messages) repository):
         - `BaseMessage`
             - Message object that contains only Type, SimulationId and Timestamp
             - Log Writer can handle any message that contains at least these three attributes.